Celebrate youth aged 15 to 21 who are making a difference in our community.

 Maryam Haroon was an international ambassador for Korean and Japanese students in Grade 10 and is now communications director at Break the Divide Foundation, providing youth with a platform to connect around the world, creating ten new chapters across Canada, while connecting with youth in Bolivia, Russia and Taiwan who became united in their struggles to cope with a variety of issues during the COVID-19 pandemic.

 Julia Hwang used the challenges she faced in an unstable family life as a motivator to do more.
-She had taken on adult responsibilities in grade three and by around the age of 10 she was collecting recyclables to pay for her school field trips and contribute to household bills.
-During the pandemic she led a drive through gift event for families in Surrey and White Rock.
-She credits the ongoing support of many of her teachers with her many successes which include graduating with honours and more than 64 additional credits than required and is hoping to purse post-secondary opportunities.
+She had taken on adult responsibilities in grade three, and by around the age of 10 she was collecting recyclables to pay for her school field trips and contribute to household bills.
+During the pandemic she led a drive-through gift event for families in Surrey and White Rock.
+She credits the ongoing support of many of her teachers with her successes, including graduating with honours and more than 64 additional credits than required, and hoping to pursue post-secondary opportunities.

 Sports & Recreation Leadership

 Dev Saroya saw firsthand the value of sports in keeping local youth away from negative influences such as drugs and gangs.
 He volunteered at numerous basketball youth camps and sporting events to ensure that other youth have the same opportunities he has enjoyed.
 He stepped up during the pandemic to coach and referee games at his school that would otherwise have been cancelled, sharing his love of the game.